Vegetable Biryani

 Storage

 Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stovetop or in the microwave with a splash of water to loosen the rice.
-The flavours improve overnight.
+Reheat gently on the stovetop or in the microwave with a splash of water (if needed) to loosen the rice.

 Did You Try This Recipe?

-If you tried this Vegetable Biryani, I’d love to hear how it turned out.
+If you tried this Durban style Vegetable Biryani recipe, I’d love to hear how it turned out.
 Leave a comment and rating below and share your experience.
 Your feedback helps other readers cook with confidence and inspires me to keep creating comforting recipes.

 More Dinner Recipes You’ll Love